raspberrypilearning/i-made-you-a-book/en/step_2.md

 --- task ---

-Open a [new Scratch project](http://rpf.io/scratch-new){:target="_blank"}.
+Open a [new Scratch project](https://rpf.io/scratch-new){:target="_blank"}.
 Scratch will open in another browser tab.

 --- collapse ---
 ---
 title: Working offline
 ---

-To set up Scratch for offline use, visit [our 'Getting started with Scratch' guide](https://learning-admin.raspberrypi.org/en/projects/getting-started-scratch/1){:target="_blank"}.
+For information about how to set up Scratch for offline use, visit [our 'Getting started with Scratch' guide](https://learning-admin.raspberrypi.org/en/projects/getting-started-scratch/1){:target="_blank"}.

 --- /collapse ---